Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: No-go results for spacetime realisations of quantum processes

+The following no-go theorem follows from the general result we have shown in \cref{theorem: indef_cyclic}.
+It tells us that three, assumptions of physical interest and relevance cannot be simultaneously satisfied.
+The first assumption requires that the process that we wish to realise in a spacetime is not of fixed order, which is necessary for it to be considered an indefinite causal structure in the process matrix framework.
+The second assumption ensures that the realisation is physically meaningful, i.e., satisfies relativistic causality in the given spacetime embedding of the process network.
+The third assumption concerns the embedding, and captures that the systems of the process network are sufficiently localised in the spacetime, an assumption that is usually satisfied when embedding typical abstract quantum information protocols in spacetime.

-\begin{restatable}{theorem}{NogoA}[No-go theorem for physical implementations of processes] No fixed spacetime implementation (Definition~\ref{definition: fixedST}) $\hat{P}_{\hat{W},\mathcal{M}}^{\mathcal{T},\mathcal{E}}$ of the process network $\hat{P}_{\hat{W},\mathcal{M}}$ within a fixed spacetime structure $\mathcal{T}$ (Definition~\ref{def: Spacetime}) can simultaneously satisfy the following three assumptions.
+\begin{restatable}{theorem}{NogoA}[No-go theorem for spacetime realisations of processes] No realisation (\cref{definition: spacetime_realisation}) of an $N$-partite process network $\mathfrak{N}_{\mathcal{W},N}$ in a fixed spacetime structure $\mathcal{T}$ (Definition~\ref{def: spacetime}) with respect to a spacetime embedding $\mathcal{E}$ can simultaneously satisfy the following three assumptions.